roberddd/batchgenie/docs/index.md

     - Both rendering and all utilities work with local and external Assets, so you don't have to open each Asset file individually when working with them.
     - Built-in parallel processing when working with external assets, allowing multiple assets to be processed simultaneously in the background.

+    - **Asset Preview Rendering**:
+        - One click batch rendering making the process swift and efficient.
+        - Supports rendering of multiple types of Assets: materials, collections, and objects, including VDB volumes.
+        - Seamless Asset Browser integration allows you to easily select and render images for your existing Assets.
+You can render any combination of different Asset types, including materials, objects, and collections.
+        - Advanced filtering to find and replace missing or low-quality Asset Previews for both newly imported Assets and your existing Asset Library.
+        - Easy controls for light and background settings to tailor the images to your liking, with support for HDRI images.
+        - Render to external locations: Expand beyond Asset previews by saving images externally, facilitating the quick creation of professional showcase images for your Assets.

     - **Importing**:
         - **Texture Import**:
             - Blazingly fast imports.